 On July 19th of 2010, the official website of the National Space Agency of Kazakhstan was targeted with ‘Cyber Hooliganism’ carried out by a 14-year-old Russian boy and his friends.
 The boy hacked into the website by creating an account with administrative rights.
 However, he later argued that the owners failed to make their portal secure.
 To add more salt to the wounds, the boy described the exact location of the vulnerability on the same website.
 An interesting fact is that Cyber Hooliganism is mostly carried out by ‘script-kiddies’ who want to boast about their skills by disturbing enormous systems.
 Hence, a national space agency becoming a victim of cyber hooliganism shows how weak the state is in terms of cyber defense.

 Defacement of Kyrgyz Government Websites:

 States highly monitor the offices of their Ministries and Legislative Institutions to safeguard them from any threatening situation, the same goes for the official websites of these institutions.
 Nevertheless, Kyrgyzstan failed to do this which led to the hacking of its Ministry of Internal Affairs, the Anti-Terrorist Center, the State Committee of National Security and the Supreme Court in February of 2013.
 The hacker group called ‘Clone-Security’ defaced these websites with derogatory comments.
 This incident shows how websites that are considered state assets were left unmonitored.

 These incidents show how Central Asian states were not even able to cover up the most basic cybersecurity vulnerabilities.
-Faulty defences and poor network monitoring became victims to cyberattacks.
-For Central Asia to prosper it is necessary that along with prospering in military, political, religious and ethnic realms, it also prospers in the realm of cybersecurity as currently.
+Faulty defenses and poor network monitoring became victims of cyberattacks.
+For Central Asia to prosper it is necessary that along with prospering in military, political, religious, and ethnic realms, it also prospers in the realm of cybersecurity as currently.
 It is not a cyber-secure region at all.